Discover the nature park

 Habitats

-In the lower reaches from Reutte, the softwood floodplain is the most common.
-In addition to willows, gray alder grows here in particular.
-Due to the flat area, but also due to the construction, calmer sections of the river occur.
+In the lower reaches from Reutte onwards, it is mainly the softwood meadow that grows.
+In addition to willows, grey alder grows here.
+Due to the flat terrain, but also due to the construction, there are calmer river sections.
 At

 learn more